TheAttentionSeeker5050/Links-Dashboard/README.md

 *Live Demo:- Explore the live demo on the following link.
 Please note, due to its origin as a part of my final semester project, the codebase isn’t publicly available.

 ## Folder Structure
-This follows a .NET standard MVC Pattern
+This follows a .NET standard MVC Pattern.
+Consist of the following models: Categories, Links and Users.
+User admin has special permissions to add, delete, and edit links and categories.
+Nonadmin and non-registered users can only observe these links and categories.

 ## How to install
-- Modify and run the docker compose using docker
+- Modify and run the docker-compose using Docker
 - make sure that you have the following environment variables